waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 ```

 This setup provides a local version of DynamoDB for development and testing purposes, simulating the AWS environment without incurring costs.

+I then wrote a python script to create a table called `CloudFiles` on the local DynamoDB.

 ```python
 import boto3